 The outer guard saw them approach and word was quickly sent to Sebastian.
 The Revered Mother was with him at the time, so they were both in the courtyard when the travelers passed through the main gate.

-Val looked at Sebastian; his auburn hair gleamed in the sun and instead of armor he wore a black doublet and pants, making his blue eyes seem even more vibrant.
+Val looked at Sebastian—his auburn hair gleamed in the sun and instead of armor he wore a black doublet and pants, making his blue eyes seem even more vibrant.
 Next to him, Val assumed, was the Revered Mother of Starkhaven.
 She had the same soft gray hair and care-worn face as Elthina, but the similarities ended there.
-This woman had eyes as sharp as a blade, and there seemed to be strength in her that Elthina had always seemed to lack.
+This woman had eyes as sharp as a blade, and there seemed to be a strength in her that Elthina had always lacked.

 When they were close enough, Sebastian pulled Hawke into his arms and hugged her.
 After a moment, Val pulled away.
 "Sebastian, it's good to see you."

 "As it is you, Hawke."